LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 breast cancer diagnosis.
 The
  [Breast Imaging Reporting and Data System or (BI-RADS)](https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/mammograms/understanding-your-mammogram-report.html){:target="_blank"}
  [[2](#ref-birads)].
 provides a course of action for a given probability of malignancy.
-In short, if the probability of maligancy is greater than 2%, a biopsy is recommended.
-Biopsies are invasive procedures can be physically and mentally detrimental to patients.
+In short, if the probability of malignancy is greater than 2%, a biopsy is recommended.
+Biopsies are invasive procedures and they can be physically and mentally detrimental to patients.
-A new breast model would ideally be better at identifying cancers (sensitivity increase) and reducing false positives (specificity increase), preferably below 2% to avoid invasive and unnecessary biopsies.
+A new and improved breast model would ideally be better at identifying cancers (sensitivity increase) and reducing false positives (specificity increase), preferably below 2% to avoid invasive and unnecessary biopsies.

+We set up the example with the following code snippets.

 #### Example Set up ####
 ```python: